Understanding ignition trends and agricultural fire risk | Natural Hazards Research Australia

 • identify risks, including organisational risks to CFA

-• make recommendations for Standard Operating Procedures (SOPs) and best practices (e.g., harvest go/no-go guidelines for ignition risk reduction, monitoring and handover, ignition methods and patterns and equipment).
+• identify areas for improvement of practices/documentation/guidance and provide insights that CFA can utilise in future reform of Standard Operating Procedures (SOPs) and best practices (e.g. harvest go/no-go guidelines for ignition risk reduction, monitoring and handover, ignition methods and patterns and equipment).

 This project is currently open for Expressions of Interest.